rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/creating-a-payment-provider.md

 Writing tests for code that is just a wrapper around third-party code is problematic.
 You don't want to test your providers code, but you want meaningful tests.

-The solution that we at Reaction Commerce have come up with is to create a wrapper around the third-party code.
+The solution that we at Demand Cluster have come up with is to create a wrapper around the third-party code.
 While this adds a little more complexity it allows you to seamlessly stub/mock out this library so that you aren't testing code that you have no control over and it prevents your test code from making calls out to a third party service every time you run your test.
 These tests won't take the place of actually testing your code from end to end (i.e. trying